 2. It Can Negatively Impact Performance

-Extra light reactive lenses work by exposure to UV light and natural visible light.
+Extra reactive light-reactive lenses work by exposure to UV light and natural visible light.
 Blue light is part of the visible light range.
 When you combine a product designed to reduce blue light exposure with a product that works best with full exposure to that light, you’re going to have a problem.

 Perhaps the biggest advantage an extra reactive photochromic offers over their traditional counterpart is their ability to retain color in the car.
 While car windows may filter out UV, they still allow natural light, including blue light, to pass through the window.
 That natural light is what enables an extra reactive to retain some color in the car.
 When a blue light coating reflects blue light away from the lens, that’s less available light to darken the lens in the vehicle.

 3. It Changes the Appearance